USA High

 USA High is an American teen sitcom that ran on USA from August 4, 1997 to June 10, 1999, ending after 95 episodes.
-The series revolves around six friends enrolled at the American Academy boarding school in Paris, France.
+Produced by Peter Engel Productions, Rysher Entertainment and NBC Enterprises, the series revolves around six friends enrolled at the American Academy boarding school in Paris, France.

 Background Information

 USA High ran for a total of 95 episodes.
 Season 1 consisted of 75 episodes and ran from August 4, 1997 through November 1998.
 Season 2 consisted of 20 episodes and aired from November 1998 until June 1999.
 It was rerun on USA Network through August 4, 2001.

-USA High was originally conceived to be a part of NBC's Saturday morning TNBC lineup.
+USA High was paired with reruns of Saved by the Bell: The New Class for a weekday afternoon block on USA.
 The series' executive producer was Peter Engel, who was also responsible for the Saved by the Bell franchise, California Dreams, City Guys, and Hang Time.
 Its co-executive producers were Leslie Eberhard and Steve Slavkin (who was co-executive producer for the series' first 25 episodes only).
 The series was one of two post-Saved by the Bell: The College Years series executive produced by Engel that did not air as part of the TNBC lineup, Malibu, CA being the other.